shash-786/obsidian-backup/README.md

 # Obsidian Backup - External Courses

-**This repository contains my notes, highlights, and other learning materials specifically for courses I've taken that are external to Google.**
+**This repository contains my notes, highlights, and other learning materials specifically for courses I've taken on my personal time.**

 This includes, but is not limited to, content from the following platforms: